kamilmazurek/spring-beans-explained/README.md

 Java-based configuration defines beans using dedicated configuration classes annotated with `@Configuration` and methods annotated with `@Bean`.
 This approach provides a clear and type-safe way to configure beans without relying on XML or component scanning.

-As shown in the [Dependency Injection and Spring Beans](#dependency-injection-and-spring-beans) section, the `TimeConfiguration` class in the `pl.kamilmazurek.example.time` package demonstrates how to define beans and wire their dependencies using `@Bean` methods.
+As shown in the [Dependency Injection and Spring Beans](#dependency-injection-and-spring-beans) section, the `TimeConfiguration` class in the `pl.kamilmazurek.example.beans.time` package demonstrates how to define beans and wire their dependencies using `@Bean` methods.

 ```java
 @Configuration